 Key Highlights

-• Safety First: Disconnect the battery to prevent electrical hazards.
+- Ensure Safety First: Don’t start the car and immediately disconnect the battery to prevent engine damage and electrical hazards.

 In This Guide: